jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 * What are my rights and responsibilities?

 ### Too Large for the Prompt
-There’s a limit to how much you can add to a prompt.
+There’s a limit to how much text you can add to a prompt.
 I suspect the limit will increase as LLMs advance.
-But if the Terms of Service agreement you want to understand is too large to copy-and-paste into the prompt.
+But what if the Terms of Service agreement, or any other content, you want analysis from the LLM is too large to copy-and-paste into the prompt?

 There are several options, most along the same theme:
 * Split the content into smaller prompts.
-For example, rather than pasting your entire Terms of Service into the prompt, maybe you can seek advice section by section.
+For example, rather than pasting your entire Terms of Service agreement into the prompt, maybe you can seek advice section by section.
 The risk of this approach is that context among separated sections may be lost.
-* Split the agreement into smaller sections and summarize it.
+* Split the content into smaller sections and summarize each.
 Do this manually or ask the LLM/GenAI to summarize it.
-Then combine the summarized parts.
-For example, have the LLM/GenAI summarize each section, and save all the sections into one document that will hopefully fit within one prompt.
+Then combine the summarized parts into one prompt.
+For example, have the LLM/GenAI summarize each section of the Terms and Service agreement, and save all the sections into one document that will hopefully fit within one prompt.
 Now you can seek advice on the summarized version of the agreement.
 However, the risk of this approach is that important information may be excluded from the summary.

 ## Question Refinement Pattern
 Good prompts should have clarity and context, but we often forgo those in casual conversation.
 Our friends and family tend to know context based upon their previous experiences with us.
 But LLMs don’t have that knowledge.